aambrioso1/Sea_Level_Project/README.md

 A project for collect sea level data using the CO-OPS API from the NOAA Tides and Currents webpage.

 ## Introduction
-This is the API website:
+This is the CO-OPS API website:
 - https://api.tidesandcurrents.noaa.gov/api/prod/#requestResponse

 We will use the API to gather data from about ten ports throughout the United States for sea level.